bufbuild/buf-gradle-plugin/README.md

     out: java
 ```

-If you want to use generated code in your build you must add the generated code as a source directory and configure a task dependency to ensure code is generated before compilation:
+If you want to use generated code in your build, you must add the generated code as a source directory and configure a task dependency to ensure code is generated before compilation:

 ``` kotlin
 // build.gradle.kts